 Welcome to the Scrap Car Comparison guide to the Hydrogen Car.
 In this article we’ll go over the inner workings of a hydrogen car, dispel the confusion between hydrogen and water powered cars, and see how the hydrogen car just might help make the world a greener place.

 A Hydrogen Car is a vehicle that uses hydrogen fuel to generate energy through chemical reaction.
 Like electric cars, they rely on electric motors in place of conventional engines.
-Unlike electric cars however, instead of using chargeable lithium-ion batteries, hydrogen cars run compressed gases through stacks of Hydrogen Fuel Cells.
+But unlike electric cars instead of using rechargeable lithium-ion batteries, hydrogen cars run compressed gases through stacks of Hydrogen Fuel Cells.

 The short answer is No.

-Despite this fact, many people have claimed to have cracked ‘Water-powered Cars’, with some generating media hype and legal action as a result.
+Despite this fact, many people have claimed to have cracked water-powered cars’, with many generating media hype and legal action as a result.
 You can check out this link to get more details on previously debunked water-fuelled cars.

 It’s important to note that the amount of fuel cells in a stack depend on the power requirements, with larger stacks generating more electricity.

-We’ve created a simple diagram to demonstrate how a basic fuel cell works below:
+We’ve created this diagram to demonstrate how a basic fuel cell works below:

 If you’re interested in getting a Hydrogen Car today, there are currently two hydrogen cars available on the UK market.
 You can purchase the Toyota Mirai (pictured above) for £66,000, or a Hyundai ix35 (pictured below) from £53,100.